GoogleCloudPlatform/podcast/site/content/post/episode-228-fastly-with-tyler-mcmullen/index.md

 TYLER: This has been a thing that I've been thinking about for a long time now.
 And I have some answers to it.
 But honestly, it's the same problem as we have had with the architecture overall for years now.
 So our approach to that problem has been to make it as easy as possible to integrate with your existing observability type things, and probably most importantly like real-time visibility.

-I think one of the problems with severless overall at the moment even, setting aside the whole edge side, is like I run this thing out there.
+I think one of the problems with serverless overall at the moment even, setting aside the whole edge side, is like I run this thing out there.
 The logs show up somewhere maybe sometimes, and maybe it takes a couple minutes for them to get there.
 Or how do I actually connect this to my Splunk or my Datadogs or whatever I'm using for observability.

 And so what we've tried to do is say, OK, we have connectors for all the major ones.
 I can't number how many we have now.
 There's 30-some of them, where we can just feed data directly into there.
 What we're working on is the ability to see exactly what is happening either via your log messages, your stats, your stack traces for that matter, as well just immediately-- like, within a couple of seconds.